+Course Length: Studied over two years

+Examination Board: AQA

 Course Leader: Mr R Meecham (meecham@queenelizabeths.derbyshire.sch.uk)

 Why study Physics?
 Physicists use the laws they uncover to develop new materials, machinery, and technology to improve our lives and help us explore the universe further, from computers to telescopes and spacecraft.
 There is a wide range of careers, for example, nuclear physicists who study the tiniest particles of matter to discover what the universe is made of, to astrophysicists who study some of the largest things - stars, planets and celestial bodies.